-4.3 Estuary ecosystem health condition
+5.3 Estuary ecosystem health condition

-The estuary ecosystem health condition is based on the chlorophyll a and turbidity data for the summer period only (November to March), as recommended under the NSW MER framework for estuaries and coastal lakes (State of NSW and Office of Environment and Heritage 2016), using the guideline trigger values of 3.6 $\mu$ g/L for chlorophyll-a and 5.7 NTU for turbidity.
-The results for the recent summer (2022/23) are presented in Figure 10.
-Results from the previous years from each summer period from 2015/16 are shown in Figure 11 so changes in condition over the years can be seen.
+The estuary ecosystem health condition is based on the chlorophyll a and turbidity data for the summer period only (November to March), as recommended under the NSW MER framework for estuaries and coastal lakes (State of NSW and Office of Environment and Heritage 2016), using the guideline trigger values of 3.6 μ g/L for chlorophyll-a and 5.7 NTU for turbidity.
+The results for the recent summer (2023/24) are presented in Figure 12.
+Results from the previous years from each summer period from 2015/16 are shown in Figure 13 so changes in condition over the years can be seen.
 There have been changes in the number and location of some sites over the years.

-The results show that for the 2022/23 period, six of the eleven sites are in very good condition and three sites in good condition (Figure 10).
+The results show that for the 2023/24 period, four of the eleven sites are in very good condition and five sites in good condition (Figure 12).
 Two foreshore sites - Site 6 in Griffins Bay and Site 4 at Burroo Bay were rated as being in fair condition.
+An overall estuary health condition grade has been calculated for Lake Illawarra.
+The estuary was rated as being in good condition or a B grade (Figure 12), and this is the same result as last year.